keruDev/postit-rs/README.md

 ## Configuration

-postit's behavior can be changed using the `postit.json` file.
+postit's behavior can be changed using the `postit.toml` file.

 You can check out its possible fields in the [docs](https://docs.rs/postit/latest/postit/struct.Config.html) or down below:
-- `path`: location of the default file where tasks are stored.
+- `path`: location of the default file where tasks are stored (the `-p` or `--path` flag can override this).
 - `force_drop`: if true, allows dropping tasks without them being checked.
 - `force_copy`: if true, allows overwriting files on copy if they already exist.
 - `drop_after_copy`: if true, drops files after copying.